evanmayer/hotspot/HOWTO.md

 ### Hawkeye Microcontroller

-The Hawkeye sources turned on and off by an Adafruit Trinket M0 microcontroller.
+The Hawkeye sources are turned on and off by an Adafruit Trinket M0 microcontroller.
 It gets 5V power via a micro USB cable.

 #### Does the microcontroller have power?